tkurki/signalk-to-influxdb2/README.md

 * `paths` (mandatory)

   SignalK paths to retrieve, comma-separated.
-Note that `navigation.position` can not be combined with other paths.
   By default the mean value is returned, but a path can be appended with :min or :max to select the minimum or maximum value.

 * `resolution` (optional)